I'd like to talk about the

-you'll find sailing is much smoother when you sit down at the keyboard.
+you'll find sailing along on your computer is much smoother when you sit down at the keyboard.

 1.